-If RESET# is driven active while the processor is in the Sleep state, and held active, then the processor resets itself, ignoring the transition through Stop-Grant state.
+If RESET# is driven active while the processor is in the Sleep state, and held active as specified in the RESET# pin specification, then the processor resets itself, ignoring the transition through Stop-Grant state.
 If RESET# is driven active while the processor is in the Sleep state, the SLP# and STPCLK# signals should be deasserted immediately after RESET# is asserted to ensure the processor correctly executes the Reset sequence.

-While in the Sleep state, the processor is capable of entering an even lower power state, the Deep Sleep state, by asserting the DPSLP# pin (See Section 2.1.2.5).
+While in the Sleep state, the processor is capable of entering an even lower power state, the Deep Sleep state, by asserting the DPSLP# pin.
+(See Section 2.1.2.5.)
 While the processor is in the Sleep state, the SLP# pin must be deasserted if another asynchronous FSB event needs to occur.